-If we look at the blood pressure as an example, it is a mirror of our different states of being.
+If we look at the blood pressure, it is a mirror of our different states of being.
 It changes with different forms of activity and emotions such as frustration, anger, laughter, excitement and so on.
 There are many different factors, which make our blood pressure rise and fall, in fact, uncountable many.
 So how to say that a blood pressure is too high or too low, and compared to what?
 What do we compare our blood pressure with, is it with our own state of being, or is it with the body of a stranger, and in which state of being and doing are they right now?

 Furthermore, which value of a blood pressure is truly normal?
 Is it normal to be inactive or active?
 Is it normal to be emotional and passionate or detached from that which evoke emotions?
 You may be skinny with a high blood pressure as well overweighted with a low blood pressure, so what is truly normal?